 Take your time without feeling rushed

-Extra benefits available with your Paris Explorer Pass
+Extra benefits available with your GO Paris Explorer Pass

 - Eiffel Tower – This is the top attraction to see in Paris, especially with first-time visitors.
 I personally think the view of Paris is incredible from the Eiffel Tower and worth checking out.
 You can visit for FREE with your pass.